 12.3.1 The Council is in the process of moving to a Corporate Landlord model.
-Departments are actively engaged in establishing asset management priorities as part of their annual service planning with the Strategic Property department.
-There is regular liaison throughout the year between Executive Directors, Directors, Service Heads, Property Services and the Corporate Landlord (Strategic Property) team through SLT, Modern Council and other service improvement project boards and teams.
+Departments will be supported by Strategic Property and Property Services to review the use and condition of assets and establishing asset management priorities.
+There is regular liaison throughout the year between Strategic Directors, Directors, Service Heads, Property Services and the Corporate Landlord (Strategic Property) team through SLT and other boards and teams.